 Evan Murao is currently finishing up his Doctorate degree in Acupuncture & Oriental Medicine at the Pacific College of Oriental Medicine, and is expected to complete the program in December 2019.
 He is a graduate of the World Medicine Institute, with a Master’s of Science in Acupuncture and Oriental Medicine.
-He graduated at Chaminade University of Honolulu in 2011, with a B.S. in Criminology and Criminal Justice and a B.S. in Psychology.
+He graduated from Chaminade University of Honolulu in 2011, with a B.S. in Criminology and Criminal Justice and a B.S. in Psychology.
 His background and experience enables him to have a keen sense of awareness by being mindful and attentive to policy, upholding the utmost priority of professional ethical standards, and discern proficiently in understanding the behavior, the mental health, and the psychosocial aspects of each patient.

 He also graduated in 2014 with a Master’s degree of Science in Counseling Psychology, concentrating in Marriage and Family Therapy.
 He also is a lifetime member with the International Honor Society in Psychology (Psi Chi), being in the top 10th percentile in his class of over 700,000 Psi Chi members and counting throughout the world.
 Evan has 60 credit hours of graduate training, and over 700 hours of clinical experience in family counseling.
 He has had over 600 hours of leadership education in neurological and related disorders under the Maternal and Child Health Bureau, at the John A. Burns School of Medicine, working with families and multiple service providers within the community, to improve support systems and services for children with special health needs along with their family members.
 Children with special health care needs (CSHCN) are children with disabilities or those at risk of neurodevelopmental delays, including intellectual and developmental disabilities, multiple handicaps, and other chronic illnesses and/or health conditions.
 Evan also has experience in crisis intervention, providing counseling and support services to children and parents, coordinating rehabilitation or placement services for neglected or abused children, in the Child Protective Services Department of Human Services, servicing families in the Mililani, Waipahu, Nanakuli, and Wai’anae districts.